diva-exchange/diva/README.md

 To get _diva_ up and running simply achieve this:
 1. Install Docker and Docker Compose
-2. Pull the _diva_ repositories from gitlab
+2. Pull the _diva_ repositories from codeberg
 3. Build the Docker images within your local environment
 4. Start the Docker containers